UEFA declines Munich application for rainbow-colored stadium

 “It would have been a very good sign of tolerance and freedom.
 We have to stand up against exclusion and discrimination,” Söder said in a post on Twitter.

-There are plans for other stadiums, where the tournament is not being played, to be illuminated with rainbow colors during Wednesday’s game instead.
+Plans for other stadiums, where the tournament is not being played, to be illuminated with rainbow colors quickly gathered support on Tuesday.

 “If Munich is not allowed on Wednesday, then the other stadiums in the country will have to show their colors.
 Come now, league colleagues!”
 Eintracht Frankfurt board spokesman Axel Hellmann said on Twitter.

-Cologne confirmed Tuesday morning that its stadium will also show the rainbow colors for the game “on the initiative of various groups from Cologne’s society.”
-The Olympic Stadium in Berlin will also display the rainbow colors during the game.
+Cologne was the first to follow, with the other cities soon joining.

-The Berliner Zeitung newspaper reported that the city's senate was also considering illuminating the Brandenburg Gate with the colors.
+The Berliner Zeitung newspaper reported that the capital city’s senate was also considering illuminating the Brandenburg Gate with the rainbow colors.

 Berlin Deputy Mayor Ramona Pop accused UEFA of hypocrisy.